amyles/coherence-workshop-handson/coherence-workshop-handson.md

 env | grep CLUSTER_HOST
 ```

-This command should return two **different** IP addresses, one from the lhr cluster and one from the fra cluster!
+This command should return two **different** IP addresses, one from the ash cluster and one from the phx cluster!

-## Prepare the London Cluster for Coherence
+## Prepare the Ashburn Cluster for Coherence

-We will create a new Kubernetes namespace to hold all of our resources and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our London cluster.
+We will create a new Kubernetes namespace to hold all of our resources and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our Ashburn cluster.

-**Ensure that you are using the London context in kubectl!!!**
+**Ensure that you are using the Ashburn context in kubectl!!!**

 ```
-$ kubectl config use-context lhr
+$ kubectl config use-context ash
 ```

 Create a new Kubernetes namespace to isolate the resources that are part of our lab, in the cloud shell terminal issue the command: